contao/docs/docs/dev/reference/hooks/_index.md

 ---

-This is the reference for [Hooks](HooksFramework) explaining all the available hooks of the Contao core and their parameters.
+This is the reference for [Hooks][HooksFramework] explaining all the available hooks of the Contao core and their parameters.
 The examples in this reference implement Hooks using [_Service Annotation_][HooksServiceAnnotation] and [_Invokable Services_][HooksInvokableServices].
 These examples will work out of the box within a Contao **4.9+** installation.